adrismiller/tsR/README.md

   ## Visualization
   - Using ggplot2, creates graphs visualizing the changes in Taylor Swift music over time (in positivity, danceability, duration, etc)
+  -All graphs are in readme but can also be viewed at https://adrismiller.github.io/tsR/

   ### Graphs!